ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Docs API/Usage API/Automation API/index.md

 ## attachEvent

 The function called to add an event listener, a function that will be called whenever the specified event is delivered to the target.
 The list of all the available events is the same as for the plugins.
-It can be found here.

 Parameters: